Do you have a vision for your senior picture outfits?

 Emily wanted a darker look for her photos and chose black to help achieve it, while above her, her sister Molly chose a more colorful palette.
 Both look great and speak to who they are!
 That’s what we want for you.

 Consider your photo location and whether that influences your clothing style or colors.
 If you’re shooting in a field of flowers, a light-colored flowing dress would look amazing.
-If your session is at a farm, you might select western wear.
-For downtown, you might want something more edgy, hipster or even punk.
-Finally, a preppy style works just about anywhere.
+If your session is at a farm, you can definitely keep it casual with jeans or even western wear.
+For downtown, you could dress it up or go for more edgy, hipster or even the punk look if this is your signature style.

 What NOT to wear for your senior pictures